Winipedia/pyrig/README.md

 3. **Fixtures**: All pytest fixtures from all `dev/tests/fixtures/` directories
 4. **Resources**: All files from all `dev/artifacts/resources/` directories

+**Intelligent Subclass Discovery**:

+The discovery mechanism uses a `discard_parents=True` strategy for configs and builders.
+This means:
+- Only the most specific (leaf) subclasses are executed
+- If you subclass a config or builder in your project, only your subclass runs (not the parent)
+- This prevents duplicate execution and ensures customizations take full control
+- Fixtures use a different discovery mechanism (`get_same_modules_from_deps_depen_on_dep()`) that loads all fixture modules without filtering by inheritance

 **Example Multi-Package Scenario**:
 ```
 my-app/                           # Main application (depends on pyrig)